MayaPosch/ByteBauble/README.md

 The C++ library is currently in progress, but contains working code.
 Feel free to suggest additional features and offer PRs.

-The Ada port is currently being planned.
+The Ada port is currently in progress.

 ## Dependencies ##